pulp/pulp_installer/roles/pulp_common/README.md

 Role Variables for advanced usage
 ---------------------------------

-* `pulpcore_version`: Specify a specific version of pulpcore one would like to install or upgrade to.
+* `pulpcore_version`: Specify a minor version of pulpcore (e.g.: `3.15`) one would like to install or upgrade to.
-   By default the installer will do the right thing by using the version of pulpcore it is designed for and tested with.
-It is strongly advised against setting.
+   By default the installer will do the right thing by using the minor version of pulpcore it is designed for and tested with.
+This can also be a specific patch release (e.g.: `3.15.2`).
 * `pulp_service_timeout`: Set timeout value for pulp services.
 Defaults to 90.

 Shared Variables